okteto/blog-proposals/automated-deployments-using-github-actions.md

        $ okteto stack deploy --build
     ```

-Going through the resources listed in your okteto cloud account, you would find the deployed docker image, and the two services specified in the `docker-compose.yml` file.
+Going through the resources listed in your Okteto cloud account, you would find the deployed application, and the two services specified in the `docker-compose.yml` file.

 ![Okteto Cloud namespace showing deployed image](./flask_app_couch_data.png)